ComponentsImages

 • Caption: Optional text displayed below the image.

-• Alt Text: Required descriptive text for accessibility and SEO.
+• Alt text: Required descriptive text for accessibility and SEO.

 <Image